 At Chicago Bankruptcy Clinic, we will offer you trustworthy advice and objective insights so that you can make informed decisions.
 By taking the time to understand your circumstances, we will work to help you find ways of avoiding bankruptcy.

+Avoiding bankruptcy can seem inevitable for some, but may be possible for those committed.
 If you are experiencing financial trouble, bankruptcy is not your only option.
 Depending on the circumstances, there are a number of preventive measures you can take to avoid bankruptcy, including:

 If you are facing insurmountable debt, being sued by creditors, or at risk of losing your home, filing for personal bankruptcy may be the best option.
 For individuals with few or no assets, filing for Chapter 7 bankruptcy will result in a discharge of your unsecured debt.
 If you have property that you intend to keep (e.g. a home, car), filing for Chapter 13 bankruptcy allows you to reorganize your debts into a 3-5 year payment plan.